sigasi/sigasi_insights/manual/plugins.md

 ### Local history {: #revision-local}

-While this is not strictly speaking a version control system, Sigasi has a built-in feature that keeps a local history of your files.
+While this is not strictly speaking a version control system, Sigasi Studio has a built-in feature that keeps a local history of your files.
 [Learn
 more.](http://help.eclipse.org/helios/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2FgettingStarted%2Fqs-55.htm)